microsoft/testfx/docs/testingplatform/irequest.md

 ***The testing platform identifies specific properties added to a `TestNode` to determine whether a test has passed, failed, or been skipped.***

-You can find the current list of available properties in this source file: <https://github.com/microsoft/testfx/blob/main/src/Platform/Microsoft.Testing.Platform/Messages/TestNodeProperties.cs>.
-Please note that this list may be updated in the future.
+You can find the current list of available properties with the relative description in the section [TestNodeUpdateMessage.TestNode](testnodeupdatemessage.md)

-To comprehend how the platform interprets the properties, you should refer to the source file <https://github.com/microsoft/testfx/blob/main/src/Platform/Microsoft.Testing.Platform/Messages/TestNodeProperties.Categories.cs>.
-This file outlines the **category** of the property and explains how a property found within the `PropertyBag` for a `TestNode` will be interpreted as discovered, succeeded, failed, or skipped.

 Finally this section makes clear that you test framework implementaion needs to implement the `IDataProducer` that produces `TestNodeUpdateMessage`s like in the sample below: